eosiosg/blog/SystemContract-2.md

 Conclusion
 --
-1. Only tokens **staked** on net & cpu are available on voting.
+1. Token owner can only vote after they **staked** their tokens on net & cpu.
-2. During voting action, every voted producer (up to 30) is going to get **equivalent weighted votes**, whose amount is calculated based on staked amount.
+2. During voting action, all stakes of the voter will convert into x weighted votes, and every voted producer (up to 30) is going to get **equivalent x weighted votes**.
-3. **Newer votes count more than older votes**, the weights grows approximately linearly.
+3. **Newer votes count more than older votes**, the weight grows approximately linearly.
 4. Users can undelegate their stakes and have to wait up to **3 days** before they can re-allocate this amount of tokens.

 *In the following article, we are going to talk about some detailed implementation about **user resources**, including delegate cpu & net, buy & sell ram, new account, producer voting and proxy related stuff.*